eclipse-pass/pass-documentation/developer-documentation/README.md

 # Developer Documentation

-The PASS developer documentation encompasses all aspects of PASS required to understand and contribute to the PASS development.
+The PASS Developer Documentation encompasses all aspects of PASS required to understand and contribute to the PASS development.
 The main areas of PASS Development are PASS Core, PASS UI, Data Loaders, Deposit Services, Notification Services, and Acceptance Tests.
 All of these components work together to bring together a comprehensive system to disseminate research to their proper repositories.
 Each of these modules has a distinct role, such as managing